swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 where the actor passed to the closure is known-to-be-local, and similarly a `self` of obtained from an _isolated_ function inside a distributed actor is also guaranteed to be local by construction.

-## @_GenerateLayoutBytecode

-Rather than lowering value witness functions to copy and destroy a type to code, create a smaller bytecode layout representing the type and interpret that at runtime to destroy the type.